 Give employees variety in what they work on, who they work with, and how they work.
 We all want to be challenged—after all, who wants to do the same job, in the same way, day after day?
 Over half (52%) of Gen Z employees prefer variety in their day-to-day job over a promotion.

-Variety also gives employees exposure to different parts of your organization.
+Variety also gives employees exposure to different parts of your organisation.
 It allows them to expand their skills, learn new things, and see how their work impacts all areas of the company.
-Eighty three percent of employees are more likely to stay at their organization if they are given new problems to solve and projects to work on.
+Eighty three percent of employees are more likely to stay at their organisation if they are given new problems to solve and projects to work on.

 4. Create a fail-safe environment.

-Organizations are currently not cultivating an environment where people can safely fail, try new things, or take risks.
-Only 42% of employees feel they can safely fail in their organization and 52% feel they have the freedom to try new things.
+Organisations are currently not cultivating an environment where people can safely fail, try new things, or take risks.
+Only 42% of employees feel they can safely fail in their organisation and 52% feel they have the freedom to try new things.

 That being said, true innovation is born out of failure.
-Organizations should find ways to help employees take educated and calculated risks, fail appropriately, and learn from that failure.
-Recognize and reward attempts, as well as successes.
+Organisations should find ways to help employees take educated and calculated risks, fail appropriately, and learn from that failure.
+Recognise and reward attempts, as well as successes.
 Encourage leaders to share stories about their own failures, which helps employees to learn from previous failures and also feel empowered to try new things.

-If providing regular promotions and pay raises are difficult in your organization, give employees the same sense of opportunity by empowering them to do their best work.
-They’ll feel valued, learn, grow, and be able to lead your organization to success.
+If providing regular promotions and pay raises are difficult in your organisation, give employees the same sense of opportunity by empowering them to do their best work.
+They’ll feel valued, learn, grow, and be able to lead your organisation to success.

 *Research from the 2018 Global Culture Report, O.C.
 Tanner Institute